 Quiz results will be sent via e-mail approximately two weeks after the quiz submission deadline.

-14. What if I lose my CCS pin, certificate or membership card?
+14. What if I lose my CCS pin or certificate?

 Contact the CSCB National Office for a replacement.
 There is a cost of $25 plus applicable taxes, each.

 15. I'm ready to retire, what will happen with my designation?

 You can keep your designation.
 You don't have to collect points, and annual fee is waived.
 For more details, please see: Canadian CCS (Certified Customs Specialist) - Retired Status and Request for Canadian CCS (Certified Customs Specialist) - Retired Status

 16. What is a CCS Honourary Status?